-Define the most important ad metrics that have an effect on your Facebook ad testing campaign results and ultimately lead to sales -- the end goal of most ad campaigns.
+Define the most important ad metrics that affect your Facebook ad testing campaign results and ultimately lead to sales—the end goal of most ad campaigns.

-You can amuse yourself with other vanity metrics such as CPC (cost-per-click) or CPM (cost per 1000 impressions), but take these with a grain of salt as they’re not indicating how much it cost to get a conversions.
+You can check other vanity metrics such as CPC or CPM (cost per 1000 impressions), but take these with a grain of salt as they don’t indicate how much it costs to get a conversion.

-There are also times when cost-per-mile is your go-to metric (e.g. when conducting a brand awareness campaign with the goal of getting the maximum amount of ad impressions)
+There are also times when CPM is your go-to metric (e.g., when conducting a brand awareness campaign with the goal of getting the maximum number of ad impressions).